symfony/symfony-docs/components/psr7.rst

 .. include:: /components/require_autoload.rst.inc

-The bridge also needs a PSR-7 and `PSR-17`_ implementation to allow converting HttpFoundation objects to PSR-7 objects.
-See a full list of PSR-17 libraries on that provide `psr/http-factory-implementation`_ on Packagist.org.
-Example:
+The bridge also needs a PSR-7 and `PSR-17`_ implementation to convert HttpFoundation objects to PSR-7 objects.
+The following command installs the ``nyholm/psr7`` library, a lightweight and fast PSR-7 implementation, but you can use any of the `libraries that implement psr/http-factory-implementation`_:

 .. code-block:: terminal